 Most remarkable to me now was how that place attracted so many different kinds of people.
-There were young couples with children, single parents raising kids alone, older adults by themselves, and shared homes full of hippies and their most excellent dogs, who ran wild with us on the beach and whom we loved as our own.
+There were young couples with or without children, single parents raising kids alone, older adults by themselves, and shared homes full of hippies and their most excellent dogs, who ran wild with us on the beach and whom we loved as our own.

 My best friend was this kid from India who moved in across the street.
 He was a great baseball player, meaning he could throw, catch and hit, but he was a terrible runner.
 He also refused to drop the bat after he got a hit, a holdover from playing cricket.
 He’d drill a ball into the outfield and then go loping up the baseline gripping his precious bat until he got thrown out at first base or tagged on his way to second.
 It was infuriating.

 Somehow I was allowed to become his pinch runner because I was fast and not much good at anything else.
 He would slam a ball into the clouds and if he made it to first, I would take over and run, slide or steal my way home.
 It was beautiful.

 Life was good, or at least a potent illusion of good.

 His mom was driving us home one day from something, probably baseball.
 I loved his mom.
 I’d never seen anyone like her before; she had a bright, open face, long black hair and startling green eyes that shone like crystals, and she was always exceedingly kind to me.
 There were two younger siblings, who were also in the car with us that day.

 We pulled up in front of the house to unload everything; I can’t remember what, probably sports gear and book bags.
 The mom went ahead to open the front door, but then just stood there.